Entry-Level Healthcare Jobs: Easy Medical Roles to Get Started In

 Education required: Completion of an approved program (usually takes around 1 year to finish) and license

 A phlebotomist is responsible for drawing blood samples from a patient and getting them safely sent to a lab.
 The blood samples they take can test for electrolyte imbalances, blood infections, hormonal problems, and cancers.
-It is important that they know how to use needles safely, including being sterile and disposing of them properly.
+They must know how to use needles safely, including being sterile and disposing of them properly.
 Phlebotomy is one of the the easiest healthcare jobs to get started in as training programs typically only take a month or so.

 Median salary: $41,810